glubsy/livestream_saver/README.md

 # TODO

 * Better stream quality selection (webm, by fps, etc.).
+* Use other libs (yt-dlp, streamlink) as backends for downloading fragments.
 * Add proxy support.
 * Fetch segments in parallel to catch up faster.
 * Make sure age-restricted videos are not blocked (we rely on Pytube for this).